valancej/documentation/_general/account/new-user-signup.md

 https://codeship.com/projects/YOUR_PROJECT_UUID/status?branch=master
 ```

-The UUID for a specific project is available on the **General** tab in your project settings)
+The UUID for a specific project is available on the **General** tab in your project settings.

 ## Configuring Your Avatar